 Which license will the 20 hours of continuing pharmacy education credit be applied toward?

-- Upon successful completion of the program credit will be applied toward your Florida License (PS) and your NANP e-profile ID.
+- Upon successful completion of the program credit will be applied toward your Florida License (PS) and your NABP e-profile ID.

 The requirements for a collaborative pharmacy practice agreement include the name of the collaborating physician’s patient or patients for whom a pharmacist may provide services.
 Is this a violation of HIPAA?